-The writer of the Gospel of Luke and Acts is generally known as Luke (although the author doesn’t write it himself, the name of the Gospel is not part of his text but was later added).
+The writer of the Gospel of Luke and Acts is generally known as Luke (although the author doesn’t write this himself, the name of the Gospel is not part of his text but was added later).
 From the early church on this book was known to be written by this person, called Luke, who accompanied Paul on some of his journeys (hence the ‘we’ parts in Acts, for example Acts 16:11).
 Paul writes about him in his letter to the Colossians (Colossians 4:14).
 We also learn here that Luke was a physician.

 The unfolding plan of God

 Work of the Holy Spirit

 Next to the history of God’s salvation, Luke is also the Gospel writer who writes a lot about the work of the Holy Spirit.
 In Luke 1 and 2 we see how the Holy Spirit leads people so that they do the will of God.
 John the Baptist will be filled with the Holy Spirit (Luke 1:15), the Holy Spirit comes upon Mary so that she conceives (Luke 1:35), Elizabeth is filled with the Holy Spirit and encourages Mary (Luke 1:41).
 Zechariah is filled with the Spirit (1:67), the Spirit is upon Simon and has given him a promise and guides him to the temple (2:25-27).
 John the Baptist promises that the one who will come after him will baptize with the Holy Spirit and fire (3:16) and this we see happen throughout the book of Acts (starting with the day of Pentecost (Acts 2)).

 The compassion of Jesus